GenesysCloudBlueprints/aws-lex-kendra/blueprint/index.md

+---
-#  Deployment Guide for the Lex-Kendra Chatbot on Genesys Cloud
+title: Deployment Guide for the Lex-Kendra Chatbot on Genesys Cloud
+indextype: blueprint
+icon: blueprint
+image: images/bpKendraOverviewMR.png
+category: 6
+summary: |
+  This Genesys Blueprint provides instructions for deploying the Lex-Kendra chatbot on Genesys Cloud.
+The Lex-Kendra chatbot is part of the AWS Contact Center Intelligence (CCI) accelerator.
+This integrated solution enhances the capabilities of Genesys Cloud with a conversational AI capability from AWS.
+Both Genesys Cloud and the Lex-Kendra solution components reside natively on AWS Cloud.
+---

 This Genesys Blueprint provides instructions for deploying the Lex-Kendra chatbot on Genesys Cloud.
 The Lex-Kendra chatbot is part of the AWS Contact Center Intelligence (CCI) accelerator.
 This integrated solution enhances the capabilities of Genesys Cloud with a conversational AI capability from AWS.
 Both Genesys Cloud and the Lex-Kendra solution components reside natively on AWS Cloud.